TotalImagine-com/TotalImagine.com/README.md

 ***Hardware/Software/Program***

 * (Idea) Motion-tracked 3D environment - looking through a screen.
 It's like VR but NOT VR and I assert the feeling is even more amazing.
 Pending dedicated write-up on my plan using OAK-D-Lite.
 Can be developed into a machine-learning (computer graphics) project.
+Now implement in [PortalGraph](https://portalgraph.itch.io/portalgraph-free-demos) for ordinary display screen form factors, [site](https://www.portalgraph.com/en), [news](https://thedebrief.org/holographic-tv-is-here-award-winning-portalgraph-instantly-turns-any-screen-into-a-3d-vr-display/) - It works with ordinary camera. <!--A conceptualization see Redream 20220527 八方晒书-->

 **Utility Programs**